 However, Luke 13:16 refers to a woman — a daughter of Abraham, whom Satan bound (deo) for eighteen years — that Yeshua loosed (luo) on a Sabbath day.
 It is possible that if two or three people agree to petition the Father to loose someone who is bound by Satan or his demons on earth, it seems that it would be done for them.

 Anyway, the context of Matthew 18:18-20 regarding binding and loosing does not appear to be about halachic issues; it is about petitions that two or three people have agreed about on earth, and those petitions could refer to spiritual warfare issues or something else.
 Any application of this verse would be dependent on the nature of the petition itself.

 Please be extremely careful in how you apply cultural information because as I have demonstrated several times, it can lead to serious misinterpretations of Scripture.

 Conclusion – As we enter this likely final season of the assembly/church before Messiah’s return, we need to hear what the Spirit is trying to say to God’s people.
 In addition, we must have the faith of Yeshua and keep God’s commandments.

-Despite all of the possible pitfalls or dangers of the Hebraic Roots movement or Torah observant groups, YHVH still desires His people to correct their faulty foundation and continually rely on the leading of the Ruach HaKodesh.
-Unfortunately, it is difficult to find an assembly that is able to avoid all of these pitfalls, and I have no solution to that.
+Despite all of the possible pitfalls or dangers of the Hebraic Roots movement or Torah observant groups, YHVH still desires His people to correct their faulty foundation and continually rely on the leading of the Ruach HaKodesh (Holy Spirit).
+Unfortunately, it can be difficult to find an assembly that is able to avoid all of these pitfalls, and I have no solution to that.